Student Life / Student Services

 The library staff collectively possess the specialized skills necessary for the library to function in a diverse, global, and increasingly complex information environment.
 Please seek their assistance.

 The library utilizes the latest information technology including a large video wall in the central atrium.
-The library homepage at http://my.daemen.edu/library/ has links to help students perform high quality library research.
+The library homepage at http://libguides.daemen.edu/Library has links to help students perform high quality library research.
 The catalog of library holdings is computerized.
 Users may also search specialized databases for full-text scholarly articles and other full-text information located around the world.
 Most course reserve readings are available full-text on the library website.
 Information sufficient for the vast majority of classroom assignments is available from the library.
-However, if users need specialized information located elsewhere, interlibrary loan is available.
-InfoPass cards are also available at the Circulation Desk.
-They allow students to borrow books from other academic libraries in Western New York.
+However, if users need specialized information located elsewhere, InterLibrary Loan is available.
+Students may borrow materials directly from virtually anyacademic Western New York library via the AcademicSHARE Program.
+Students are required to show their valid Daemen ID card when visiting and borrowingmaterials at participating academic libraries.

 Loan privileges are granted to students, faculty, and staff of the College.
 A current Daemen ID card serves as a library card.
 The loan period for books is four weeks, with one renewal permitted.